MetOffice/dagrunner/docs/dagrunner.execute_graph.md

 Executes a plugin function or method with the provided arguments and keyword arguments.

 Args:
-    *args: Positional arguments to be passed to the plugin function or method.
+- `*args`: Positional arguments to be passed to the plugin function or method.
-    call: A tuple containing the callable object or python dot path to one, and its keyword arguments.
+- `call`: A tuple containing the callable object or python dot path to one, and its keyword arguments.
-    verbose: A boolean indicating whether to print verbose output.
+- `verbose`: A boolean indicating whether to print verbose output.
-    dry_run: A boolean indicating whether to perform a dry run without executing the plugin.
+- `dry_run`: A boolean indicating whether to perform a dry run without executing the plugin.
-    common_kwargs: A dictionary of optional keyword arguments to apply to all applicable plugins.
+- `common_kwargs`: A dictionary of optional keyword arguments to apply to all applicable plugins.
     That is, being passed to the plugin call if such keywords are expected from the plugin.
     This is a useful alternative to global or environment variable usage.
-    **node_properties: Node properties.
+- `**node_properties`: Node properties.
 These will be passed to 'node-aware' plugins.

 Returns:
-    The result of executing the plugin function or method.
+- The result of executing the plugin function or method.

 Raises:
-    ValueError: If the `call` argument is not provided.
+- ValueError: If the `call` argument is not provided.

 see [function: dagrunner.utils.visualisation.visualise_graph](dagrunner.utils.visualisation.md#function-visualise_graph)